-The individuals that would be affected by the rescission of these rules would be building officials and inspectors.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The individuals that would be affected by the rescinding of these rules would be electricians.
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.

-- B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
+B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?

 The qualitative impact will ensure higher standards for an individual who is licensed in the skilled trades.
 There is no quantitative impact.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded. - 30.
-Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.

+30. Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.

 There are no expected cost reductions to businesses, individuals, or groups of individuals as a result of the proposed rules.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.